isomerpages/moe-dunmansec/_sec-1-registration/FAQ on 30Dec2022.md

 **4. What is the average pricing of food in the school canteen?**

+Food in the school canteen ranges on an average from $2.00 - $3.50.
+Our school will continue to ensure meals are kept affordable, with subsidies provided through MOE or school-based support such as the MOE Financial Assistance Scheme (FAS).

 **5. Where will I be able to get the details on the school fee for my child?**

+Details on the school fee is made known online through the Ministry of Education (MOE) website at: [https://www.moe.gov.sg/financial-matters/fees?pt=2023](https://www.moe.gov.sg/financial-matters/fees?pt=2023)